jaimetur/PhotoMigrator/help/execution/execution-from-docker.md

   "3.1.0"

 ### 📝 1.4.
-Edit Tool Configuration file:
+Edit Tool Configuration file: `Config.ini`

-Open `Config.ini` in any text editor and update it with your credentials and settings.
+Open the file `Config.ini` included in the package with any text editor and update it with your credentials and settings.

 > For more information, refer to [Configuration File](https://github.com/jaimetur/PhotoMigrator/blob/main/help/0-configuration-file.md).